vaishnavi1495/Face-Detection/README.md

 # Face-Detection

 ## Idea
-This is a video analytics assignment to detect the face of a person.
+This is a video analytics project to detect the face of a person.

 ## Overview
 1)	#include "opencv2\contrib\contrib.hpp” header is included to use facerecognizer